 In situations where adoption is contentious, you can benefit from our lead attorney's 30-plus years of courtroom litigation experience.
 We represent clients who seek to adopt children from unfit parents fighting to keep custody as well as clients who seek to prevent adoptions by competing parties.
 Contested adoptions are exceedingly delicate.
 You can count on us to exercise caution, discretion, and compassion while representing your interests and the best interests of the children.Wood, Atter & Wolf, P.A. - Commitment to Families Building Families

 Wood, Atter & Wolf, P.A. is committed to helping families build families.
 We can help with issues regarding Identified Adoptions, Interstate Adoptions, International Adoptions, Step-parent Adoptions, Grandparent or Close Relative Adoptions, and Surrogacy Plans.
 We also assist in matching birth mothers with adoptive parents.

 The attorneys at Wood, Atter & Wolf, P.A. have a strong commitment to assist, counsel, and represent clients and their families through the adoption process in Jacksonville, Florida and the surrounding counties of Duval, Clay, Nassau, Putnam and St. Johns.
-Michael, David, Jennifer and Julia have handled a wide range of adoption services for families, including identified adoptions, interstate adoptions, international adoptions, step-parent adoptions, and grandparent or close relative adoptions.
+Michael, David and Jennifer have handled a wide range of adoption services for families, including identified adoptions, interstate adoptions, international adoptions, step-parent adoptions, and grandparent or close relative adoptions.
 Commitment, compliance, and communication are the three keys to a successful adoption, and our firm will provide each a thorough and comprehensive adoption plan to ensure the process runs as smoothly as possible.
 If you have an adoption question or need, please call us at (904) 355-8888 or contact us online.